abhishekpanwarrr/crypto-app-react/README.md

 💬 Ask me about React Js and React Native

-📫 You can react me on my webiste or with instagram and linkedin :- https://abhishekpanwar.netlify.app
+📫 You can reach me on my webiste, instagram or linkedin :- https://abhishekpanwar.netlify.app
 :- https://instagram.com/abhishekpanwarrr
 :- https://linkedin.com/in/abhishekpanwarrr